ahmadsedi/ahmadsedi/README.md

 - API design and operation
 - Security

-Here, I'm sharing my experience and new foundings:-)
+Here, I'm sharing my experience and new findings:-)

+I'm certified Togaf 9 and ArchiMate.

 <!--